AlgoMaster Logo

 Output (order may vary):

 The intersection takes O(n) in the smaller set, with each lookup in the larger set being O(1).
 The nested-loop alternative is O(n * m).
-This is the single best argument for keeping membership-tested collections as sets in the first place.
+This is a strong argument for keeping membership-tested collections as sets in the first place.

 Restricting a working set incrementally.
 When filters pile up ("must be in stock," "must be in the customer's preferred category," "must be on sale"), apply each as an IntersectWith against the running set.
 The mutations stack cleanly and there's no allocation overhead beyond the initial copy.